Studio Yukiko plans to keep on “surprising people” with its diverse and experimental graphic design

 - 23 June 2022

 You know the drill by now; if a studio’s doing continuously incredible work, then we’re going to tell you about it… proudly.
 And Studio Yukiko is one that’s been featured on site a fair few times now, thanks to its excelled work in creative direction, branding, graphic design and concepts for both the commercial and cultural sectors.
 Based in Berlin and founded by Michelle Phillips and Johannes Conrad, we’re more than excited to be catching up with the studio to hear more about its busy last couple of years.
 That of which involves an identity for Shedhalle – an arts and performance space in Zurich – where Yukiko produced “research-based, eco-feminist, science-fiction-inspired, well-formatted posters” for the exhibitions, explains Michelle.
-Elsewhere, the team have designed an identity for Hamburger Banhof, Berlin’s museum for contemporary art, and they’ve also had the chance to “dismantle” a portrait for artist Wong Ping and make “ear wax typography” for his Berlin show at Times Arts Centre – a big favourite of ours here at It’s Nice That.
+Elsewhere, the team have designed an identity for Hamburger Banhof, Berlin’s museum for contemporary art, and they’ve also had the chance to “dismantle” a portrait for artist Wong Ping and make “ear wax typography” (by Sebastien Millot from the studio) for his Berlin show at Times Arts Centre – a big favourite of ours here at It’s Nice That.

 Studio Yukiko has been busy, and rest assured these latest updates are going to tickle the fancy of the devoted fans of the studio as well as the new.
 One key update worth mentioning is that it’s been working on four “completely different” branding projects over the past couple of years, shares Johannes.
-The first is for shoe brand Camper, which opened a new restaurant in Berlin named after the first ever shoe the company designed, Cafe Camaleon.
+The first is for shoe brand Camper, led by Ira Ivanova from the studio, which opened a new restaurant in Berlin named after the first ever shoe the company designed, Cafe Camaleon.
 The eatery features “Berlin’s longest bar” designed by MVRDV plus a gradient interior, marking it as a “thoroughly enjoyable” project to work on by both founders, especially since they were able to translate Campers synonymously cheeky approach to spatial branding.
 “We utilised the long bar to give form to the visual elements and imagined a chameleon who, through constantly changing its colour and mood, is having an existential crisis to give the design a voice,” shares Michelle.
 This gives reason to the phrases of “break the meaning of life, by breaking some bread” and “in the absurdity of everything, we are all free to eat something”, peppered throughout the identity.

 Clearly, there’s no project too big for Studio Yukiko, nor one too varied.
 The team enjoy pushing themselves to their limits, and this has become evident throughout its expansive and experimental portfolio sprinkled with unusual compositions, creative formats and unique typefaces.
 “Building concepts and ideas for brands and cultural institutions alike has always been a great pleasure,” says Johannes.
 “Building concepts with a cheeky twist is an even greater pleasure.”
 We can expect much more of the same for the studio in the near future, as it plans to continue “surprising people”, or at least make them smile.
 Driving the Human will be its next venture – a research project aiming to build more sustainable and collective futures, soon to be showcased later on this year – plus the next issue of Flaneur Magazine in Paris.
 Keep your eyes peeled!